 If you'd like a more regular involvement at the Center, we're happy to sit down and talk to you about your interests and what our needs for assistance are.
-Set up a meeting with Sarah; we'll find some time for you to spend at the Center and either connect you with a project already in progress or help you develop an idea of your own.
+We'll find some time for you to spend at the Center and either connect you with a project already in progress or help you develop an idea of your own.

 We have several Work Study positions available at the Women's Center.
 We offer positions assisting in coordinating programming and positions assisting with administrative management.
-If you are interested in a Work Study position, either complete the form below or contact Sarah directly by email, or by phone at (802) 656-7892.
+If you are interested in a Work Study position, please email us at firstname.lastname@example.org or by phone at (802) 656-7892.